Adhoc Trend

 - Statistics section — Appears when cursors are placed to show interval statistics

-Use the section toggle icons in the lower-left corner of the panel to switch views and configure which columns are shown.
+Use the gear icons in the lower-left corner of the table to switch between sections and configure which columns are shown.

 Basic Section Columns